 The Neurologic Residency Program will prepare physical therapists with the knowledge and skills needed to sit for the American Board of Physical Therapy Specialties (ABPTS) board certification exam in neurology (NCS).

-Graduation Rate (5 year average) – 100%
+Graduation Rate (Program Average) – 100%

 Geoff Willard